marcin-bukowiecki/roc-lang/README.md

 # Requirements

 - LLVM compiler infrastructure
-- Clang to link compiled output with code from `linkubg` module
+- Clang to link compiled output with code from `linking` module